 Locals love the oven-toasted sandwiches and calzones at Barley’s Tap Room & Pizzeria.
 The restaurant, inside a renovated 1920s pharmacy and decorated with old photographs, serves up a look at Spindale's history.

 The Cherry Bounce Trail was used by moonshiners, but today it delivers you to some of the county’s prettiest views and Blue Ridge Distilling Co.
 Discover its revolutionary process, which adds the barrel to the whisky, on a tour with the owners, whose other job is salvage diving.
 Sample its Defiant whisky’s vanilla notes and peppery finish with a tasting.

 Return to Rutherfordton for one last dose of small-town charm at The Firehouse Inn, which was built in 1925 as a town hall and fire department complex.
-Its comfortable rooms are filled with amenities, which unfortunately for some, don’t include the firefighter pole.

 This trip idea was produced in partnership with Rutherford County Tourism.